neuralmodelling/analyseur/docs/index.rst

 Welcome to analyseur's documentation!
 =================================

-analyseur is a module for cognitive modeling in neuromorphic platform.
+analyseur is a module for viewing analytical measures from (potentially) myriad models developed (or involved) in Dr. Benoît Girard's lab.

 .. toctree::
    :maxdepth: 2